 Conclusion

-So, do men go to baby showers?
-It’s a great way to show support for the new parents and get some practice in for when the baby arrives.
+Going to a baby shower shows support for the new parents and getting some practice in for when the baby arrives.
 If you’re planning one, don’t forget to include the guys.

 Arrange for some babysitting services and have a guys’ night out to celebrate the new arrival.
 It’ll be a great way for him to relax and bond with his buddies before the baby arrives.
 And, who knows, maybe he’ll even come up with some great ideas for the shower itself!